 If we take your case, we work on contingency.
 There are no upfront costs and nothing owed out of pocket while the case is pending.
 Our fee comes from the settlement or verdict we recover for you.
 If we do not win, you owe us nothing.

 We handle negotiations with the insurance company directly.
 Insurers regularly make low opening offers to accident victims without legal representation.
 We push back and document why those offers fall short.
 If a fair settlement is not reached, we file suit.
+If your case would be filed in Sacramento County, it goes to the Sacramento County Superior Court at the Tani G. Cantil-Sakauye Courthouse, 500 G Street, Sacramento, CA 95814, the same courthouse that handles civil cases for the entire county.

 Frequently Asked Questions